-You can enable e-commerce on your Act-On form to collect payments using your PayPal, First Data, or Authorize.net account.
-After finishing the payment process, the submitter is redirected to the response page defined for the Act-On form.
+You can enable e-commerce on Act-On Classic Forms to collect payments using your PayPal, First Data, or Authorize.net account.
+After finishing the payment process and submitting your Form, users will be redirected to your Form's response page.

 When to Use E-Commerce in Act-On Forms

-- Payment required to access content: documentation, whitepapers, products, services, etc.
+- Payment required to access content including e-books, whitepapers, products, services, etc.

 - Storefront web purchases (Act-On cannot include shipping or taxes)